Ready to discover Nova Scotia from the perspective of a local?

 Nova Scotia Road Trip FAQs

-How long do I need for a Nova Scotia Road Trip?
+How long do I need to road trip Nova Scotia?

 This itinerary has given you about a week to explore Southwest Nova Scotia, but it is only one part of the region!
-You should set aside another few days (at least three or four) to explore Cape Breton and the Cabot Trail (click that link to see our epic guide!).
+You should set aside another few days (at least three or four) to explore Cape Breton and the Cabot Trail (click that link to see our epic guide to the Cabot Trail!).

 What kind of vehicle is best for a Nova Scotia road trip?